 - Preparation and presentation of monthly tax declarations with the national tax authority.

-Brazil is fast becoming one of the most desired Latin America economies to invest in.
+Brazil is fast becoming one of the most desired Latin America economies for doing business.
 With the new government set to shake up the business environment and create more favourable conditions for foreign business, all eyes are firmly planted in Brazil.

 Latin America offers a great environment for foreign mining companies looking to expand their operations.
 Check out the video below and discover what opportunities are available for mining service companies in Latin America.